Lupton family: Francis Lupton III

 Francis III (1813–1884) was educated at Leeds Grammar School.
 He was 15 when his father died, but had already acquired an extensive knowledge of the cloth trade.
 He joined the board of the Bank of Leeds, became a magistrate of the West Riding of Yorkshire and overseer of the poor in the parish of Roundhay.
 He was chairman of the finance committee of the Yorkshire College of Science, created in 1874.

 In 1847 he married Frances Greenhow, niece of writers and reformers Harriet and James Martineau.
 A lifelong Unitarian, she was the honorary secretary and "driving force" behind the Yorkshire Ladies Council of Education from 1871 to 1885 and the Leeds representative of the Ladies' Educational Association for the North of England Council for Promoting the Higher Education of Women.
 In 1875 she chaired a meeting of both organisations to form the committee that raised funds to start Leeds Girls' High School.
 She was the school council's vice-president until 1891.
 Frances belonged to the Education for Girls Committee of the Royal Society of Arts.

 Francis and Frances Lupton lived at Potternewton Hall from 1847, acquiring the freehold in 1860.
 It was where their children were born.
 By 1870, Francis and his brother Darnton had acquired the adjacent Newton Hall estate from their brother Arthur.
 They developed the land to create the Newton Park Estate.
 By 1860, Francis and Frances had moved to Beechwood, a Georgian mansion and farm in Roundhay.
 Their sons, Frank, Arthur, Charles, and Hugh held some of Leeds' most important public offices.
-Arthur married Harriet Ashton and Charles married her sister Katharine.
-Their brother was Thomas Ashton, 1st Baron Ashton of Hyde.
+Arthur married Harriet Ashton and Charles married her sister Katharine whose brother was Thomas Ashton, 1st Baron Ashton of Hyde.

 The 1891 United Kingdom census records that the widow Frances Lupton lived at Beechwood with a staff of servants, including a lady's maid, gardeners, coachmen, grooms and a farm bailiff who lived in cottages on the estate.
+Following the death of Frances in 1892, Her eldest son Francis's fellow Liberal politician Rowland Barran, son of Sir John Barran lived in Beechwood until WW1.